marianacarmoduarte/marianacarmoduarte.github.io/content/data/external-project/index.md

 title: 'Political Claims Analysis: Support and Opposition to Migration in Portugal'
 summary: Claims analysis of newspapers articles on immigration and integration in Portugal, 1995-2014.
 authors:
-  - João Carvalho
+  - J Carvalho
-  - admin
+  - MC Duarte
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).